NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attackaction.md

 Returns what has been selected in the target field under advanced, in camelCase.

-### tags

-Returns an array containing all tags on the property, but because V2 cannot handle non-constant arrays yet, this causes an error to be thrown.

 ### uses

 Returns the number of uses the attack has at max.